dutaaamahar/rice-plant-disease-detection/README.md

 ## Project Structure

-- `rice-plant-disease-detection/` : This directory is designated for handling the Web App components within the Streamlit project named `ai-digital-sales-tracking`.
+- `rice-plant-disease-detection/` : This directory is designated for handling the Web App components within the Streamlit project named `rice-plant-disease-detection`.

 - `STREAMLIT-APP/` : This is the main directory for our Streamlit Web App dedicated to Rice Plant Disease Detection.
 It likely contains the core components and configurations for the entire feature.